Dad and daughter sit together at a desk.

 Key points about: the differences between a nonprofit credit counselor and a debt relief company

-1. Nonprofit credit counselors typically offer free and low-cost services, while debt relief companies may charge high fees.
+1. Nonprofit credit counselors typically offer free or low-cost services, while debt relief companies may charge higher fees.

 2. Nonprofit credit counselors offer personalized financial advice that helps you create a plan to repay your debt and establish better habits moving forward.